archatelain/intro_to_R/ggplot2.md

 The figure now conveys a message, but it is still not very readable.

 1. The minimum requirement for someone unfamiliar with the data to understand the graphical representation is to label the axes.
 Create the same axis labels as in the original figure.
+Note: use the `labs`function.

 <details>
 <summary>